Since the project is a database, the content automatically related to the model itself.

 - Select the part you want to copy (by drawing a rectangle or closed polygonal shape around the content).

-- Determine a reference point with which you want to grab the selected part.
+- Specify the reference point with which you want to grab the cropped area.

 - Activate the plot layout.

-- Select Paste to plot layout command from the Ribbon bar / Documentation / Plot layout group and specify the scale to which you want to place the drawing on the page.
+- Select Paste to plot layout command from the Ribbon bar / Documentation / Plot layout group and specify the scale to which you want to place the cropped area on the sheet.

-Note: After loading and placing the drawing files on the sheet you can freely add dimensions, texts, symbols, e.g. North Symbol, and images.
+Note: After loading and placing the view or a cropped area on the sheet you can freely add dimensions, texts, symbols, e.g. North Symbol, and images.
 From the Project Navigator, you can place the saved photorealistic images of the 3D model too.

 The Plot Layout is a dynamic drawing, so a change to the original drawing can be displayed on the layout.
 To do this, click with right button on the relevant and click on Refresh this command.